Jordan Minor: College career

 As a freshman, Minor averaged 6.2 points per game.
 He averaged 12 points, 8.1 rebounds, and 1.3 blocks per game as a sophomore and was named to the Third Team All-Northeast Conference.
 As a junior, Minor averaged 15.1 points and 8.2 rebounds per game, earning Second Team All-NEC honors.
 He missed six games during his senior season due to an undisclosed injury.
 Minor was named NEC co-Player of the Year as a senior, alongside Josh Cohen of Saint Francis University.
+Minor averaged 17.4 points, 9.4 rebounds, 2.6 blocks and 2.3 assists per game.
+On April 13, 2023, he announced he was transferring to the University of Virginia.
+Minor averaged 4.3 points and 3.1 rebounds per game in his final season.

+Professional career

+After going undrafted in the 2024 NBA draft, Minor signed with the Long Island Nets.